wjuanps/desafio-backend/README.md

 The configuration of this project is correct assuming you will run everything using Docker.
 If you want to run not within Docker see [Run Service Directly](#run-service-directly).

+### Set up the Application

+Run the "docker-compose build" and "docker-compose up -d" steps.
+This process takes about 5 minutes.

 ```
 docker-compose build
 docker-compose up -d